Jesus and His followers

 Matthew (Levi) was a publican – a collector of taxes and taxes.
 The tax collectors were despised among their compatriots since they served the Roman procurators, betraying the Jewish people.
 The Lord saw in him not just a publican but a devoted man capable of great deeds.
 He is the compiler of the first Gospel (traditionally, the writing of the Gospel of Matthew is 41-55 years).
 He preached in Ethiopia, in this country, and was martyred.

-Judas (Jude) was the younger brother of Jacob, Son of Alfeyev.
-According to legend, he preached in Palestine, Arabia, Syria, Mesopotamia, was executed in Armenia.
+Judas (Jude) was the younger brother of Jacob, the Son of Alfeyev.
+According to legend, he preached in Palestine, Arabia, Syria, and Mesopotamia, and was executed in Armenia.

 Judas Iscariot collected donations for the needs of the Savior’s disciples; he can be called the treasurer of the community of Jesus Christ’s disciples.
 Judas delivered the Savior to the high priests for 30 pieces of silver.
 Iscariot, approaching Jesus Christ, kissed him and thereby indicated who needed to be arrested.
 Then he belatedly repented and committed suicide.
 After the Ascension of Jesus Christ in his place, Matthew was chosen among the 12 apostles.